From Node Interaction to Hop Interaction: New Effective and Scalable Graph Learning Paradigm: Experiments

 \textbf{Over-smoothing.} To test the robustness of the models to over-smoothing, we compared the HopGNN with the classical GCN and different kinds of SOTA, including GRPGNN from decoupled GNNs, GCNII from deep GNNs, and GCNN from heterophilic GNNs.
 From Figure~\ref{fig:num_hops}, we have the following observations: 1) The performance of the GCN drops rapidly as the number of layers increases.
 However, all the other models do not suffer over-smoothing in the homophilic datasets.
 2) Both GCNII and GPRGNN significantly underperform the GGCN and HopGNN under all layers in Chameleon.
 This means that although decoupling and residual connection can solve the over-smoothing to some extent, they are insufficient for heterophily.
 3) The GGCN conducts adaptive node interactions in each layer by carefully considering each hop neighbor's information, which is expressive but limits its scalability.
 Notability, without node interaction, the HopGNN still achieves robustness under different layers in both homophily and heterophily, validating the superiority of the hop interaction paradigm.

-\textbf{Efficiency.} In Figure~\ref{fig:efficiency}, we fairly evaluate the throughputs and actual memory of various representative methods, i.e., the best model of each kind in the large-scale products dataset, under different layers during the training procedure.
-The implementation details can be found in the Appendix.
+\textbf{Efficiency.} In Figure~\ref{fig:efficiency}, we use the evaluation methodology from~\cite{duan2022comprehensive} to fairly compare the throughputs and actual memory usage of various representative methods.
+Specifically, we compare the HopGNN with SAGE variants under the same settings across layers during the training procedure on the largest Products dataset.
 We observe that: 1) The basic GraphSAGE is significantly slower and costs a huge amount of memory due to the neighbor explosion.
 Sub-graph sampling makes GraphSAINT significantly reduce time and memory costs.
 2) The decoupled SIGN achieves faster and smaller memory cost than GraphSAINT, but with sub-optimal results as shown in Table~\ref{tab:large-scale}.
 3) HopGNN costs slightly more memory than SIGN due to the additional hop interaction phase, but HopGNN achieves the best performance and is faster than GraphSAINT, which indicates a better trade-off between performance and scalability.
-These results meet the complex analysis in Section \ref{sec:method:discussion}.
+The implementation details and training efficiency comparison can be found in Appendix.